whiteberyl/rubypractice/README.md

 # 🌸 Ruby Practice

-daily Ruby scripts, experiments, and small projects.
+daily ruby scripts, experiments, and small projects.
 I’m using this repo to learn Ruby step by step and track my progress.

 ---